 - One of the biggest challenges is that your pot will need more frequent watering because the pots will dry out quicker.

 Blueberry plants require soil that is rich in organic matter.
-The best soil to grow blueberries in containers would be a mixture of good potting soil and compost.
+The best soil to grow blueberries in containers would be a mixture of good potting mix and compost or other organic material.

-You will also need to ensure that the soil’s acidity is high.
-Blueberries require the soil to have a pH between 4.3 to 5.5 pH.
-You can add sulfur, coffee grounds, or pine needles to help acidify the soil.
+You will also need to make sure you have acidic soil.
+Blueberries require a soil pH between 4.3 to 5.5 pH.
+You can add elemental sulfur, coffee grounds, pine bark, or pine needles to help acidify the soil.
+Ammonium sulfate is an excellent choice for blueberries, as it lowers the pH and adds nitrogen to the soil for a one-two punch.

 It is also important to use potting soil that has good drainage properties to avoid having soggy soil, which may produce mold or rot your blueberries.